 Stabbing Spree in Vegas Leaves Multiple Dead and Injured

-According to The New York Times, recently an unprovoked stabbing occurred outside a Las Vegas casino.
+According to The New York Times, recently, an unprovoked stabbing occurred outside a Las Vegas casino.
 During this unfortunate event, tourists and locals were injured.
 Two people died, and six were injured because of the unlawful and reckless behavior of one person who had no respect for the lives of others.

 This stabbing took place on the Las Vegas strip at 11:42 a.m.
 In other words, this was not a case of people getting caught up in trouble late at night.
-There is no reason in the world for them to have expected anything other than a perfect day that morning.
+There is no reason for them to have expected anything other than a perfect day that morning.
 Yet, fate had other plans.

 This news story makes it abundantly clear that, at any moment, life can become extremely challenging, even while on vacation.
 These untimely deaths and injuries illustrate the importance of a person being ready for anything should they find themselves in a situation where the stakes are just as high.